mrooney/mrooney.github.com/source/_posts/2012-11-24-chocolate-series-my-favorite-commercial-bars.markdown

 categories: blogpact
 ---

-TODO: fill in TODOs and get price/oz on everything.

-As part of the Blogpact, I thought it would be fun to do a quick series on chocolate making.
+As part of the Blogpact, I thought it would be fun to do a short series on chocolate making.
 But first, I wanted to cover my favorite existing chocolate bars, and when it might make sense to use them instead of making your own.
 This list is pretty biased as I'm a dark chocolate fan, so I'll be sticking primarily to 70% dark or greater bars, as they have a good amount of protein and fiber (and fat, of course), and are unlikely to result in a sugar crash if eaten for a meal.